 By warfare and exile you contend with her—with his fierce blast he drives her out, as on a day the east wind blows.
 By this, then, will Jacob's guilt be atoned for, and this will be the full fruitage of the removal of his sin....
 (Isaiah 27:8,9a)Since this battle will take place as soon as Jesus returns as the Rider on a white horse (Revelation 19:11), one might think that it is a depiction of the Battle of Armageddon.
 However, I am convinced that this is not the case.
 The bloodbath that will occur on the day Jesus descends to earth will be the destruction of the armies of Gog and Magog.
 See details about the differences between this battle and the Battle of Armageddon in my lengthy Final Battles commentary, as well as in two of my email responses here:

 Note the similarity between the incense going up from the altar, in the direct presence of God, both by Aaron on the Day of Atonement (Leviticus 16:12,13) and by the angel upon the opening of the Seventh Seal (Revelation 8:3,4).
 Evidently, then, the Seventh Seal will be opened on a future Yom Kippur = Day of Atonement.

 Next, following the blowing of six trumpets, with their associated judgments (Revelation 8:6–9:21), the Seventh Trumpet will be blown, at which time Jesus will return to earth and will begin to rule and reign (Revelation 11:15,17).
 Just as the ark could be seen in the Most Holy Place of the tabernacle only once a year (Leviticus 16:2,29), the ark of the covenant will be seen in the temple in heaven (Revelation 11:19).
 It would seem that this will signify that the new covenant with Israel has been reinstated.
-The trumpet to be sounded on that day will be the Great Trumpet of the Day of Atonement (Leviticus 25:9; Isaiah 27:13).
+The trumpet to be sounded on that day will be the Great Trumpet of Yom Kippur = Day of Atonement (Leviticus 25:9; Isaiah 27:13).
 However, that Yom Kippur probably will be in the year after the Yom Kippur on which the Seventh Seal is opened.

 One might wonder how the blood shed by the Gog/Magog hordes by Jesus on the day He returns to earth—the ultimate Day of Atonement—will differ from the blood shed by Jesus on the cross on Passover.
 I have explained this in an email response here:

-In addition, I believe that the reason God's wrath and vengeance will be unleashed on the "day (year) of vengeance" (which will be the initial, brief portion of the overall Day of the Lord period) will be because of what happens after the opening of the Fifth Seal.
+In addition, I believe that the reason God's wrath and vengeance will be unleashed during the "day (year) of vengeance" (which will be the initial, brief, and terrifying portion of the overall Day of the Lord period) will be because of what happens after the opening of the Fifth Seal.
 This is when the souls of those slain will cry out for God to avenge their blood.
-Shortly thereafter, the Sixth Seal (Matthew 24:29; Revelation 6:12-14) will be opened, and the face of Him who sits on the throne (that is, Jesus the Son of Man) will be seen by terrified people worldwide (Revelation 6:16), in the clouds of the sky (Matthew 24:30).
+Shortly thereafter, the Sixth Seal (Matthew 24:29; Revelation 6:12-14) will be opened, and the face of Him who sits on the throne (that is, Jesus the Son of Man) will be seen, in the clouds of the sky (Matthew 24:30), by horrified people worldwide (Revelation 6:16).